Oscars 2023 carpet: Sofia Carson, Fan Bingbing bring regal

 Harvey Guillen and Harry Shum Jr. made statements of their own, the former in a Christian Siriano coat with a silver brocade design and a full ruffled coat and the latter in a white evening jacket with a wide sash and black trim.

-Lilly Singh also donned Siriano, who managed to salvage his Oscar looks last week after a pipe burst in his studio.
+Lilly Singh donned Siriano, who managed to salvage his Oscar looks last week after a pipe burst in his studio.
 Singh’s magenta trouser look was topped with a long matching coat.

+Sandra Oh’s orange look popped against the lighter carpet.
+Like Chau, Allison Williams went for soft pink, with lots of sparkle, while Mindy Kaling stunned in bright white, a bustier look by Vera Wang with detached overlong sleeves and open boning.
+Also in white: Ariana DeBose in a standout Versace moment with jeweled embellishment made to evoke armor.

+Williams’ Giambattista Valli look came with chunky embellishment, a feather-trimmed hem and a pink taffeta tulle cape.

 For more coverage of this year’s Academy Awards, visit: https://apnews.com/hub/academy-awards